blackcatacademy/blackcat-testing/docs/PRESENTATION_DEMO.md

 Additionally, the secrets-agent maintains a **tamper-evident audit chain** (hash chain) under `trust.audit.dir`.
 The runner can periodically anchor its rolling head hash to the chain (also via tx outbox).
+This is disabled by default to avoid unintended on-chain spam/cost.

 If you also want periodic on-chain check-ins (positive “I am healthy” signals), set: